RobDHess/Steerable-E3-GNN/index.md

 #### Correspondence
-This blog post was written by Rob Hesselink and Johannes Brandstetter.
-If you have questions about our paper or the blog, please contact us at r.d.hesselink[at]uva.nl or brandstetter[at]ml.jku.at.
+This blog post was written by Johannes Brandstetter and Rob Hesselink.
+If you have questions about our paper or the blog, please contact brandstetter[at]ml.jku.at.